alccrts/SQL_Projects/SQL Challenges/SQL Challenge - Funnel Fallout Rates.md

 ***
 **5. What is the percentage of visits which have a purchase event?**

 Despite being a simple percentage calculation, I found this question quite tricky.
 Everything I tried returned the result of zero.
-After some research, I discovered that this was because the character type of my **SELECT** statments were coming out as intergers, but the result of my division was a decimal number.
+After some research, I discovered that this was because the character type of my **SELECT** statments results were coming out as intergers, but the result of my division was a decimal number.
 I therefore used the **CASE** operator to change the character type to float.
 I was then able to multiple this result by 100 to get a percentage number.

 ```sql
     SELECT